DavidAdewale/simple-temp-converter/README.md

 # Temperature Converter App

 This project is a part of the **CWW Africa** cohort program and is a simple temperature converter built using **React** and **Styled Components**.
-The purpose of the app is to take user input in Celsius or Fahrenheit and convert it to the other unit.
+The purpose of the app is to take user input in Celsius, Fahrenheit or Kelvin and convert it to the selected unit.

 Visit a live version of the app with this URL -> https://davids-temp-converter.netlify.app/